 Dr. Gary Bowman is a former college hockey player and professional strength coach in the American Hockey League.
 He currently oversees Propel Health and Human Performance www.propelhp.com We cover the keys to unlocking human performance: -Empowering young athletes to take responsibility of their development-Re-thinking fitness testing-Gaps in player/coach communication-Recruiting and the evaluation process-Selecting a college fromContinue reading “Unlocking Human Performance”

 There is an ‘I’ in Team.
-Every team is comprised of a group of individuals with their own personal beliefs, values, struggles, strengths, etc. And it’s important to remember that we are coaching people, not a sport.
-Your team will be better if you surround yourself with people who are adaptable, curious, positive, and relentlessContinue reading “There is an ‘I’ in Team”
+Every team is built with a group of individuals who have personal beliefs, values, struggles, strengths, etc. The key is to remember we are coaching people, not a sport.
+Understanding this is a competitive advantage.
+The player development process cannot be a “cookie cutter” or one-sized fits all approach.Continue reading “There is an ‘I’ in Team”

 Ryan Warsofsky was hired by the Charlotte Checkers of the American Hockey League in the summer of 2019 as the youngest Head Coach in professional hockey.
 I catch up with Ryan Warsofsky to talk about the lessons in leadership he has gained through his unique and quick rise in the coaching ranks.